smilers/windows-itpro-docs/windows/configuration/keyboard-filter/disable-all-blocked-key-combinations.md

 [!INCLUDE [supported-os-enterprise-plus](../../../includes/iot/supported-os-enterprise-plus.md)]

 The following sample Windows PowerShell script uses the WMI providers to disable all blocked key combinations for Keyboard Filter by using the Windows Management Instrumentation (WMI) providers for Keyboard Filter.
-The key combination configurations are not removed, but Keyboard Filter stops blocking any keys.
+The key combination configurations aren't removed, but Keyboard Filter stops blocking any keys.

 ## Disable-all-rules.ps1